dlaguardia/DL_PDP_attempt_2/README.md

 - the "Language (local)" column (as it was redundant)
 - the "Wiki" column (unnecessary for analysis)
-- the "Depth" column (I would look into this if I had more time, but for now I'm leaving that for the Meta-Wiki)
+- the "Depth" column (I would look into this if I had more time, but for now I'm leaving that for the Meta-Wiki) At this point, all that remained was the "Language" column and the relevant numerical data.

 ## Exploratory Analysis
 ### Scatterplot Matrix (ggpairs)